Sim4Action-Labs/sim4action/1_FIshery_Systems_Profiles/0_Prompts/TSLF/phase4-pathways-prompt.md

 # Phase 4: Torres Strait Lobster Fishery (TSLF) Systems Profile - Future Pathways Analysis

+## Phase Objective
+To identify and analyze potential future pathways for the TSLF system, focusing on climate adaptation, management interventions, technological innovation, and indigenous knowledge integration.
+This phase develops strategic responses to system dynamics and charts possible trajectories for system evolution.

 ## Previous Phase Integration
 Before proceeding with this phase, you must: